 );

 The same is true for the legacy rex_sql::escape() and rex_sql::escapeLikeWildcards() method calls.
-These are covered by a different but similiar PHPStan-extension:
+These are covered by a different but similar PHPStan-extension:

 $db = rex_sql::factory();